 It's disappointing that even today, many people take on, or are promoted into a job without real training.
 This is a sad reflection on a businesses induction training - and if you need help with that contact Keystone Development for assistance.
 But even those who are promoted from within need a Manager's Induction.
 Heres why...

-But the purpose of this blog is to highlight some of the mistakes that new managers make in the hope that forewarned is forearmed.
+So the purpose of this blog is to highlight some of the mistakes that new managers make in the hope that forewarned is forearmed.
 By anticipating difficulties, training teams (and the manager themself) can have a plan in place for overcoming them.
 Here are some of the most common challenges:

 Not setting out expectations – What’s obvious to you may not be obvious to others.
 They are not mind readers.
 Discuss what is expected and set clear goals and objectives so that you CAN leave your team to get on with things.

 Poor planning and prioritisation – Many managers simply react to what is happening around them, or jump to attend to their boss whenever called.
 Even very hands-on managers need to take time to plan each day and identify what MUST be done, as well as focus on the future.

 Not delegating – You can’t do it all yourself, and you shouldn’t try.
 You have a team now, and people in that team need to feel useful and valued.
 Do your fair share of the work, but don’t do it all.